 Footage from this performance can be seen on YouTube.
 In 2009, after being turned in to the PLCB and not being allowed to play Pennsylvania Clubs, Josh turned 18 and was finally of legal age to perform; right around the time Sacred 13's second album, "Tattered Memories" was hitting the shelves.
 Sacred 13 began to take off in their home town throughout the summer of 2009, and Josh went on to win the Erie Arts Festival's Guitar Competition.

-Over the years, Josh continued his online studies in music theory through classes at the University of Lincoln, the University of Missouri, and even received an NNDS scholarship to Central Penn College where he studied Business Management, Marketing, and Human Resources and received a 4.00 GPA and was featured on the Deanâs List at age 17.
-He is driven to conquer not only his guitar playing, but his abilities as a self-taught vocalist, a drummer, a bassist, and also a pianist.
+Throughout the years, Josh continued his online studies in music theory through classes at the University of Lincoln, the University of Missouri, and even received an NNDS scholarship to Central Penn College where he studied Business Management, Marketing, and Human Resources and received a 4.00 GPA and was featured on the Deanâs List at age 17.
+He was (and still is) driven to conquer not only his guitar playing, but his abilities as a self-taught vocalist, a drummer, a bassist, and also a pianist.
 "My goal is an ongoing one, in that I constantly am striving to learn and broaden my abilities so that when I compose or am faced with a piece of music, Iâm not limited physically or mentally in such ways that would perhaps prevent me from delivering it.
 When I hear ideas, or I need to play something a certain way, I want to deliver it the way I hear it or the way it needs to be, without having any limitations that would compromise the quality of the music.
 I'm constantly learning new techniques and perfecting them, on different instruments as well, it's a never ending process as a musician.
 I am also a teacher, and when my students come to me, with every one of them being different and wanting to learn different things, I have to be able to play what is demanded of me.
 I have taught students from ages 8-55, from simple blues to complex progressive metal, to jazz/classical concepts, etc so I have to be on top of it all at all times.
 It's what drives me to become the best âmusicianâ that I can possibly be..."

 Committed to the craft of the axe is an understatement